hemerson1/hemerson1.github.io/_posts/2022-05-18-neural-connected-differential-equations.markdown

 \end{equation}
 $$

-In most instances, ODEs cannot be solved analytically and require numerical methods to find an approximate solution at discrete points.
-One of the simplest and most prominent examples of these methods is [**Euler's method**][EulerMethod].
-This method is based on the idea that a curve can be approximated as a series of tangential line elements at fixed intervals, $$\delta$$:
+In most instances, ODEs cannot be solved analytically and require numerical methods to find approximate solutions at discrete points.
+One of the simplest and most prominent examples is [**Euler's method**][EulerMethod].
+This method is based on the idea that a curve can be approximated as a series of tangential line elements at a fixed interval, $$\delta$$:

 $$
 \begin{equation}